Kerwood/Rtorrent-Auto-Install/README.md

 http://LinuxBloggen.dk/

-This script ONLY works on Debian Wheezy.
-Not Ubuntu or any of the Ubuntu forks.
+This is a Bash script to ease the installtion of rtorrent, rutorrent + plugins.

-This is a Bash script i wrote to ease the installtion of rtorrent + rutorrent.
+The Ubuntu 14.04 script was forked by Frantz @ [Wiity.net](http://Wiity.net), who made it run on Ubuntu, so a big thank you to him.

 In the installation process you have to choose a system user to run rtorrent.
 Also you will get the opportunity of installing 43 plugins/addons.
 See list further down.